msmyers/msmyers/README.md

 ### Hi there 👋 I do startups.

- - I'm a full-stack Entrepreneur - strategy, product, engineering - and am the shoulder/step-in of last resort.
+ - I'm a full-stack Entrepreneur - product, marketing, engineering, salesforce - the shoulder of last resort.

- - I've cofounded [Zipwhip](https://www.zipwhip.com), [Coinme](https://www.coinme.com) - creating two industries.
+ - I've cofounded four companies, and have created two industries.

+   * **[Zipwhip](https://www.zipwhip.com)** - _"Your customers want to text you, let them."_

+   * **[Coinme](https://www.coinme.com)** - _"We help people like you Get Bitcoin"_

  - I grew up on 1990s-era BBS.

-As an ENTP, I thrive on seeing a future & inspiring it into the present.
+As an ENTP, I thrive on dreams of a future, and work on bringing it into the present.

+ - 🔭 I’m currently working on **[EvoEco](https://www.evoeco.com)** - _"We help people see the good in what they choose."_

 <!--
 **msmyers/msmyers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.